 Project Success Story

-The former Wonder Bread building is being redeveloped into a brewery set to open in late 2016.
-A development agreement donates the building to a local brewery, provides $160,000 to demolish an attached building, and rebates 70% of property taxes for 15 years.
+The former Wonder Bread building was redeveloped into a brewery that opened in April 2017.
+A development agreement donated the building to a local brewery, provided $160,000 to demolish an attached building, and rebated 70% of property taxes for 15 years.
 The developer agreed to renovate the former bakery into a production operation, restaurant, tap room, and two additional storefronts while guaranteeing to maintain at least a $3 million assessed value.